apache/carbondata/docs/faq.md

 'BAD_RECORDS_ACTION'='REDIRECT'
 ```

+## How to ignore the Bad Records?
-- To ignore the Bad Records from getting stored in the raw csv, we need to set the following in the query :
+To ignore the Bad Records from getting stored in the raw csv, we need to set the following in the query :
 ```
-'BAD_RECORDS_ACTION'='INDIRECT'
+'BAD_RECORDS_ACTION'='IGNORE'
 ```

-## How to resolve store location can not be found?
+## How to specify store location while creating carbon session?
 The store location specified while creating carbon session is used by the CarbonData to store the meta data like the schema, dictionary files, dictionary meta data and sort indexes.

 Try creating ``carbonsession`` with ``storepath`` specified in the following manner :